dscooper/NUCLEO-F031K6-BLINKY/README.md

 ~~~

 Consult the document ***Using the GNU Compiler Collection***[^2] for the
 flags to use.
-In this case, because the target microprocessor is a
+In this case, because the target microcontroller is a
 STM32F100R8, we use:

 <table>